 \subsection{System Model}

 In this section, the considered system model is introduced.
 Additionally, we provide practical application scenarios of our model, introduce CSPs, and describe its corresponding factor graph representation.
-To facilitate the readability of the paper, a table with the summary of the notation is provided in the Appendix.
+To facilitate the readability of the paper, a table with the summary of the notation is provided in Table \ref{tab:notations}.

-We consider a wireless communication network formed by a large number $I \in \mathbb{N}$ of communication nodes.
-The nodes correspond to base stations, each of them serving a group of users.
-Without loss of generality, we assume that $N$ time-frequency resources are divided into $Q \in \mathbb{N}$ resource pools, each of them containing $N/Q$ time-frequency resources.
-Every base station $i = 1,...,I$ is assigned a resource $q=1,...,Q$.
-The time-frequency resources within the assigned resource pool $q$ are used by base station $i$ to provide communication to the end users associated to it.